 Manufacturing differences in powertrains

-The powertrain refers to the parts of a vehicle that make it “go”.
+The powertrain refers to the parts of a vehicle that make it “go.”.
 With an EV, the powertrain has fewer components, but it takes more energy to produce those parts.
 For example, a gas-powered vehicle might have an engine, transmission, driveshaft, axles, emissions control, exhaust, engine cooling system, and differential included in the powertrain.
-However, an EV usually has approximately 60 percent fewer parts to it: an electric motor, battery, electrical control unit, battery management system, thermal management system (to regulate operating temperatures), and onboard charger.
+However, an EV usually has approximately 60 percent fewer parts to it (and, as a result, lower maintenance costs like oil changes): an electric motor, battery, electrical control unit, battery management system, thermal management system (to regulate operating temperatures), and onboard charger.

 Manufacturing differences in batteries